 General George Washington

-In 1777, the Continental Army lost the battles of Brandywine and Germantown.
+In 1777, the Continental Army lost the Battles of Brandywine and Germantown.
 To avoid British capture, the Continental Congress fled Philadelphia, ultimately heading for York, Pennsylvania.
-Support for Washington in the Congress was reaching a new and unimaginable low.
-On December 19th 1777, as the Continental Army was marching into Valley Forge, George Washington was vilified by many as an incompetent general who should be relieved of his command at the earliest opportunity.
+Support for Washington in Congress had reached a new and unimaginable low.
+On December 19, 1777, as the Continental Army was marching into Valley Forge, George Washington was vilified by many as an incompetent general who should be relieved of his command at the earliest opportunity.

 As the army began to establish the camp here at Valley Forge, Washington faced several enemies on several fronts.
 First, there was the Congress.
 Quartered in nearby York, Pennsylvania, many in the Congress doubted Washington's ability to command.
 He wasn't winning battles.
 In fact, the Continental Army was regularly and frequently beaten by the British.
 There were still more who feared Washington himself.
 A general commanding a regular and standing army might feel that the Congress had no business directing and ordering generals around.
 They feared that Washington may choose to make himself a king and do away with the Congress.